NBISweden/workshop-reproducible-research/docs/git.md

 git push
 ```

-* Go to Bitbucket and click Downloads, and then Tags.
+* Go to GitHub and click Downloads, and then Tags.
 Here users can download a compressed file containing the repository at the versions specified by the tags.

 ![](images/bitbucket_downloads.png)